No Dental Team Is Complete Without A Dental Hygienist And At NQ Surgical Dentistry Sharon Everett Provides Our Dental

 No dental team is complete without a dental hygienist and at NQ Surgical Dentistry Sharon Everett provides our dental hygiene therapy.

 Sharon’s gentle and caring approach to dental hygiene, coupled with her clear communication make her extremely successful in her patient treatment and management achieving excellent clinical outcomes.
-Sharon is popular with her patients and respected by her work colleagues and peers.
+Sharon is a popular Dental Hygienist Townsville with her patients and respected by her work colleagues and peers.